ueberdosis/tiptap/docs/src/docPages/api/extensions.md

 ## Community extensions

 :::warning Work in Progress
 This section is not ready yet.
-Meanwhile, [search through the GitHub issues](https://github.com/ueberdosis/tiptap/issues) to find code snippets.
+Meanwhile, [search through GitHub issues](https://github.com/ueberdosis/tiptap/issues) to find code snippets.
 :::

 ## Your custom extensions